 The reason many people end up getting stressed during their retirement years is that they don’t have enough money to cover their needs and expenses.
-That’s why a crucial part of retirement planning is determining your retirement income goals, including decisions and actions necessary to attain those goals, such as organizing your retirement account efficiently.
+That’s why a crucial part of retirement planning is determining your retirement income goals, including decisions and actions necessary to attain those goals, such as using a pension calculator or organizing your retirement account efficiently.

 What is a retirement account?
 An individual retirement account or IRA refers to an account you can use to invest and save for retirement.
 But how do you ensure having enough money when you retire, so you can pursue your passion and sustain your basic needs?

 In this article, you’ll learn how to organize your IRA efficiently for a more meaningful and enjoyable retirement.

 - List All Your Retirement Accounts

 The first step in organizing your retirement account is listing everything that’s included, such as your personal retirement accounts and employer-provided plan.
 An individual retirement account (IRA) is a type of personal retirement account.
 Some employer-provided plans include the following: